bmabsout/Thesis/src/chapters/07_architecture.typ

 Together, these contributions complete the path from theoretical framework to practical deployment, demonstrating that fulfillment-centric design is not just conceptually powerful but also practically viable on real robotic systems.

-== The Challenge of Embedded Deployment
+== The Challenge of Embedded Deployment <chap:architecture:challenge>

 Deploying learned policies on real robotic platforms introduces constraints that are often overlooked in research settings.
 More critically, these constraints themselves become part of the reality gap that must be addressed: